Danack/fnbind/.github/ISSUE_TEMPLATE.md

 1. `php --version` (full output, including NTS/ZTS)

-2. Runkit7 version (`echo phpversion('fnbind');`).
+2. fnbind version (`echo phpversion('fnbind');`).
 Make sure that the bug can be reproduced in the latest version on https://pecl.php.net/package/fnbind (or newer)

 3. OS version and compiler version